 The term positive and negative rake inserts refers to the angle between the cutting edge relative to the machined surface.

 The illustrations show an insert with flat top.
-If the cutting insert is tipped to the rake side, positive cutting can be obtained even though the tool's angle is negative.
+If the cutting edge is equipped wiht a chip braker, positive cutting can be obtained even though the tool's angle is negative.

 1. Negative rake inserts